Computational Science Laboratory

-The group research interests are rooted in application of computation to solve real world problems.
-Specifically, we develop new methods and algorithms and we apply them to computational chemistry, drug design, protein folding, etc.
+The group research interests are rooted in application of computation to solve real world problems with a view that computation and intelligence are very much the same thing.
+Specifically, we develop new methods, programs and algorithms that we apply to AI, drug design, protein folding, etc.

-The group and the spin-off company Acellera has collaborated with major industries worldwide like Sony, Nvidia, HTC mobile, UCB, Pfizer, etc.
+The group and the spin-off company Acellera has collaborated with major industries worldwide like Sony, Nvidia, HTC mobile, UCB, Pfizer, Biogen, Novartis, etc.

 Biomedicine.
 We use large distributed computational resources (GPUGRID.net) with thousands of GPUs for molecular dynamics simulations, binding prediction, binding kinetics, Markov state models, online sampling methods (ACEMD, HTMD).
 The approach is computational driven but we like to collaborate with experimental laboratories and industries where we work by rationalizing experimental results.

 Machine Intelligence.
-In this new research line we develop machine learning approaches applied to the biological data.
-We are particularly interested in dimensionality reduction, artificial neural networks, unsupervised learning, reinforcement learning, sparce coding, deep and hierarchical learning.
+We develop machine learning approaches applied to physics, chemistry and biology.
+We are particularly interested in reinforcement learning, Bayesian networks and deep learning.

 In our group we always value having the best people from different background and expertises

-- Gianni De Fabritiis - Head of Computational biophysics laboratory at University Pompeu Fabra, Icrea research professor, Founder at Acellera
+- Gianni De Fabritiis - Head of Computational Science laboratory at University Pompeu Fabra, Icrea research professor, Founder at Acellera

 - Jose Jimenez - Phd student at University Pompeu Fabra